osg-htc/docs/docs/data/gridftp.md

 !!!note
-    if the binary `globus-url-copy` is not available in your system, you can get it by installing `globus-gass-copy-progs` e.g. `yum install globus-gass-copy-progs`
+    If the binary `globus-url-copy` is not available on your system, you can get it by installing `globus-gass-copy-progs`: e.g. `yum install globus-gass-copy-progs`